alex-schultz/sophias-hope-ranch/README.md

 This site has been tested by the Google Chrome Lighthouse plugin regarding Performance, Accessibility, Best practices, and SEO.

-All future changes will be held to the same standards.
+All future changes will be held to at least these standards.

 ## Desktop